Top Skills and Attributes Employers Look For

 What skills are most important for companies when they hire?
 There are some skills and qualities employers require of all applicants, regardless of the position.
 These are called soft skills.
 Soft skills include the interpersonal skills and attributes you need to succeed in the workplace.
 They also include professional skills essential for workplace success.

 Aside from these soft skills, there are other more tangible skills you need to do the job effectively.
 These are called hard skills, and they are the specific knowledge and abilities required to do the job.
-You’ll need both for most jobs, and it's important to show employers that you have the skills they need when you're applying and interviewing for jobs.
+You’ll need both for most jobs, and it's important to show employers that you have the combination of hybrid skills they need when you're applying and interviewing for jobs.

 In order to get your application noticed, be sure to incorporate the skills you have that are required for the position for which you are applying in your resume and cover letter.
 Also, highlight your most relevant skills during job interviews.